 - Dave’s Killer Bread: 21 Whole Grains and Seeds

 You can make your own homemade bread if you’re motivated.
-I’ve gotten into making sourdough bread and it’s fun but it is time-consuming so you be the judge here.
+I’ve gotten into making sourdough bread and it’s fun, but it is time-consuming, so you be the judge here.

 Ooo, this is a tough one.
 Give up chocolate?
 Not likely.
-So what’s a chocolate-lover to do?
+So what’s a chocolate lover to do?

 One solution is to use sugar and oil-free dark chocolate nibs.
 They are delightful in smoothies or pancakes and other foods that don’t put them front and center.
-They are bitter but the taste is hidden when combined with the other ingredients.
+They are bitter, but the taste is hidden when combined with the other ingredients.

 You can also use cocoa or cacao powder in recipes.
-For example, brownies, cookies, puddings, smoothies, chocolate hummus (very delicious, btw).
+For example, brownies, cookies, puddings, smoothies, and chocolate hummus (very delicious, btw).
 Here are a few more chocolate recipes to keep you sane:

 Can you tell I love chocolate?

 I’m sorry to say that store-bought pasta almost always has added oil.
 I haven’t purchased it recently but Trader Joe’s has an oil-free spaghetti sauce.
 Otherwise, try my marinara sauce recipe for an oil-free version.